Codeprogrammers/codecraft-init-script/README.md

 1. Download either the vanilla minecraft server software or bukkit and place it in `$ROOT_PATH/$SERVER_DIR/$BUILD`

+2. Place your worlds into the `$WORLD_DIR` directory and place symbolic links in `$ROOT_PATH/$SERVER_DIR/$BUILD` which point to the worlds in `$ROOT_PATH/$WORLD_DIR`
+ * To do this, open up a terminal and type the following (replacing the variables with your chosen directory paths):

+ * `cd $ROOT_PATH/$SERVER_DIR/$BUILD`
+ * `ln -s $ROOT_PATH/$WORLD_DIR/[world_name_here] [world_name_here]`
+ * Repeat the last command for every world on your server.
+ * **Note:** If you don't currently have any worlds, you'll need to run the service first (bukkit/minecraft will automatically create them), and then move the worlds into the `$WORLD_DIR` directory and issue the afformentioned commands.

-2. Extract the script from the tarball and change the settings and file paths/directory names as you see fit.
+3. Extract the script from the tarball and change the settings and file paths/directory names as you see fit.
  * More information on configuraiton can be found in the Notes section.

-3. Place the script in your /etc/init.d folder.
+4. Place the script in your /etc/init.d folder.
  * Make sure the script has permission to execute (just `chmod +x minecraft` and that should do it).

-4. Configure the script to start Minecraft/Bukkit on startup and stop it on shutdown.
+5. Configure the script to start Minecraft/Bukkit on startup and stop it on shutdown.
  * __*RHEL / CentOS:*__ Run in terminal `chkconfig --add minecraft`
  * __*Debian / Ubuntu:*__ Run in terminal `update-rc.d -n minecraft defaults`